issp-center-dev/DCore/doc/reference/input.rst

      slater_f = [(2, 2.0, 1.0, 0.5, 0.0), (1, 3.0, 1.5 0.0, 0.0)]

   .. note::

-     Even when we compute the s, p, d orbital, we have to specify all of :math:`F_0, F_2, F_4, F_6`.
+     You must specify all of :math:`F_0, F_2, F_4, F_6`.

 * If ``interaction = slater_uj``

-  Also in this case, the Slater-type interaction is used.
+  In this case, the Slater-type interaction is used.
   The effective Slater integrals are computed with the following formulae:

   * :math:`l = 1`